laurentj/slimerjs/README.md

 Note that you must execute ```slimer.exit()``` or ```phantom.exit()``` to terminate the application, else the window of SlimerJS won't be closed.

+# Roadmap

+For a first stable release:
+- implementation of the API of PhantomJS
+- package for XulRunner

+After this release, I'll try to hack XulRunner to run headless windows (very difficult I guess :-) )

 # FAQ